 4. It has been obvious for several decades that the operation of the U.N.
 Security Council (reflecting the unresolved differences of the old 'superpowers', stuck in a grimly rigid status quo) is too often part of the problem, not part of the solution.
 These superpowers do not look like they intend to change this soon - for example by reducing militarization

 , by destroying weaponry, by getting rid of nuclear weapons, or by stopping all the different forms of arms proliferation, including nuclear proliferation.
-That is before we even mention : the UN's failure on Climate Change, the permanent condition of hunger and poor nutrition suffered by hundreds of millions, the repeating cycles of famine in which millions die (including the current emergency across east Africa and the Yemen caused by bad governance and human created conflicts.
-People are NOT starving to death.
-They are BEING starved to death by factors which the UN should be reducing and removing.
+That is before we even mention : the UN's failure on Climate Change, the permanent condition of hunger and poor nutrition suffered by hundreds of millions, the repeating cycles of famine in which millions die (including the current emergency across east Africa and the Yemen caused by bad governance and human created conflicts).
+In both these cases people are NOT starving to death : They are BEING starved to death by factors which the UN should be reducing and removing.
 Poverty and famine are always political, there are always political causes.
 Poverty and famine can always be resolved by political actions, changes of policy or new policies.

 5. Whenever tensions arise between any of the old 'Superpowers' (China, Russia and the US) it casts a shadow over the whole world and raises the risk that conflict will escalate.
 Often these conflicts are being fought out in 'proxy wars' where the opposing forces have the overt or covert backing of Superpowers.
 Examples currently include eastern Ukraine and Syria with, in each case, opposing forces backed by Russia and the US.
 The Syrian conflict is (in Spring 2017) entering its 7th year.
 The whole world watched the massacre of men women and children in Aleppo in late 2016 while the UN did nothing to stop the carnage.